 A common approach for the determination of aerodynamic coefficients for blade design and load calculations is to use a weighted average of measured or simulated aerodynamic characteristics for free-transition and tripped (forced-transition) wind tunnel airfoil data, where the weighting ratio is based on experience from previous blade designs and full-scale rotor tests.
 Reasons for the need of such empirical approaches can be found in the lack of knowledge of, e.g. the characteristics of the airfoils operating at the high Reynolds numbers found in normal field operation, the roughness state of the surface of the blades (e.g. clean vs. dirty blades), and outer-flow induced bypass transition at varying levels of free-flow turbulence.
-Together, these three mechanisms have an important influence on the boundary layer transition characteristics, but other effects like three-dimensional flow effects in combination with local separation are also important.
-Detailed measurements of the transition position based on readings of surface microphones mounted flush on a full-scale rotor have shown that the level of atmospheric turbulence moves the transition toward the leading edge (Madsen et al., 2019).
+Together, these three mechanisms have an important influence on the boundary layer transition characteristics.
+Detailed measurements of the surface of such atmospheric turbulence moves the transition toward the leading edge (Madsen et al., 2019).